henrywatkins/python-euler/README.md

 Use the lexicographic permutation method to create all permutations of the digits 1-9.
 Then search all "slices" of these permutations e.g. "234589761" ->  "234", "5", "89761" by taking slices of the string and check if each satisfies a*b=c.

+#### Problem 33

+loop through double-digit denominators and numerators up to denominator.
+Find a common digit that is not 0.
+Check if the reduced fraction is equal to the original fraction.

 #### Problem 34

 iterate through numbers, use `str` and `math` package `factorial` to check if sum of factorials of digits equals number.
 Just chose a large number to stop at (100000).